 Nature’s Classroom is on 400 acres in the small rural community of Mukwonago, Wisconsin.
 Geoffrey’s passionate and sustained focus over the past 15 years has been on organics and sustainability in schools while promoting getting children back outdoors and helping adults understand the importance of instinctive play in the natural world.

 Deepa Shreekumar grew up having a diplomat father enabling her to experience varied countries and cultures.
-Just when she thought life was settling down, her husband, Rajesh’s job began to take them to many different countries and they moved to Milwaukee over a decade ago.
+Just when she thought life was settling down, her husband, Rajesh’s job began to take them to many different countries and they moved to Milwaukee about 2 decades ago.
 Deepa has a Masters Degree in Mass Communication and Journalism from India and has worked in radio, made documentary films and taught film making before arriving at teaching.
-Her interest in Montessori began with her mother’s teaching experience and resurfaced when her older son, Advik, now in the work force, attended a Montessori school.
-When her younger son, Arjun now in high school, started at a Children’s House, her fascination with the Montessori philosophy peaked.
+Her interest in Montessori began with her mother’s teaching experience as well as running a school for differently abled children in India.
+It resurfaced when her older son, Advik, now working on his Doctrate, attended a Montessori school.
+When her younger son, Arjun, now in college, started at a Children’s House, her fascination with the Montessori philosophy peaked.
 She completed her Early Childhood training from Seton Montessori Institute, in 2006 and began working at Nature’s Classroom Institute Montessori the same year.
+In order to better serve children who learn differently within a Montessori environment, she has since completed her primary certification in Montessori Applied to Children At Risk (MACAR) from The Shelton School in Dallas.
+Deepa has also completed her Certification in Montessori Leadership and School Administration from Seton Montessori Institute.
+Since 2018, Deepa has taken on the role of Head of School while still being a Directress in the Children’s House classroom.
+She has been a regular presenter at local, regional, national and international Montessori and Early Childhood conferences, focusing on Montessori practice, restorative justice, building community and fostering empathy in the classroom, and connecting the indoors to the outdoors.
 Deepa enjoys meeting people, cooking, reading and listening to music.
 She greatly appreciates a sense of humor and friendship especially when made in lands far away from her own.

 Katelyn Bratz graduated in 2008 with a Bachelor of the Arts degree in History, as well as certificates in Classical History and European History from the University of Wisconsin-Madison.
 Katelyn began her career working with students through environmental education.
 She came to Nature’s Classroom Institute and Montessori in 2008.
-Since then she has taken on various roles: environmental educator, environmental Education Director, history teacher, elementary assistant and currently our Adolescent Directress.
+Since then she has taken on various roles: environmental educator, environmental Education Director, history teacher, elementary assistant and for many years now our Adolescent Directress.
 It is during her work in our environmental program that Katelyn came to appreciate and understand the Montessori Method.
-Katelyn completed the AMI Montessori Orientation to Adolescent Studies in 2012.
-Since then Katelyn has worked to progress and expand our Adolescent program.
-She can be found regularly hiking and working at Nature’s Classroom property with her dog, Audi and the school dog, Pinto, gardening, or tending to the farm.
+Katelyn completed the AMI/NAMTA Montessori Orientation to Adolescent Studies in 2012.
+She has also acquired her Secondary I-II Credential from CMSTEP and a Master’s in Montessori Education from Xavier University.
+Since 2008, Katelyn has worked to progress and expand our Adolescent programming.
+She can be found regularly hiking and working at Nature’s Classroom property with her dogs, Audi and Sitka, gardening, or tending to the farm.
 All of which continue to be hobbies for Katelyn and a strong connection to her environmental background.